sean-fisher/GamesForAssessment/readme.md

 ## Run Instructions:

-Double click the executable that was in your build or download folder (e.g. GamesForAssessment.exe on Windows).
+Double click the executable that is in your build or download folder (e.g. GamesForAssessment.exe on Windows).

 ## Troubleshooting

 If you have trouble building the project, try these:

   Check your Unity version is 2019.2.4f1

   Your platform is Windows or Mac

-  You have selected the correct target platform (make sure you use x86_64 or 64-bit for 64-bit Windows machines) We have not encountered any issues with starting the game.
+  You have selected the correct target platform (make sure you use x86_64 or 64-bit for 64-bit Windows machines)

+We have not encountered any issues with starting the game.
 If you have any, please create an issue or send us a message!